Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation_2D.md

     * Authors: Seunghoon Hong, Hyeonwoo Noh, Bohyung Han
     * Abstract: We propose a novel deep neural network architecture for semi-supervised semantic segmentation using heterogeneous annotations.
 Contrary to existing approaches posing semantic segmentation as a single task of region-based classification, our algorithm decouples classification and segmentation, and learns a separate network for each task.
 In this architecture, labels associated with an image are identified by classification network, and binary segmentation is subsequently performed for each identified label in segmentation network.
 The decoupled architecture enables us to learn classification and segmentation networks separately based on the training data with image-level and pixel-wise class labels, respectively.
 It facilitates to reduce search space for segmentation effectively by exploiting class-specific activation maps obtained from bridging layers.
 Our algorithm shows outstanding performance compared to other semi-supervised approaches even with much less training images with strong annotations in PASCAL VOC dataset.
     * Comments:
         * Semi-supervised variant of the DeconvNet.
-(SegNet, 2015)
+(2015, SegNet)
         * > The recently proposed Deconvolutional Network [4] and its semi-supervised variant the Decoupled network [18] use the max locations of the encoder feature maps (pooling indices) to perform non-linear upsampling in the decoder network.
-(SegNet, 2015)
+(2015, SegNet)
 * [[SegNet-Basic](https://arxiv.org/abs/1505.07293)]
     [[pdf](https://arxiv.org/pdf/1505.07293.pdf)]
     [[vanity](https://www.arxiv-vanity.com/papers/1505.07293/)]